Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Experiments

 As shown in \cref{tab:computation}, the computational profile of TaP depends on the underlying architecture.
 Peak memory usage is influenced not only by the number of trainable parameters but also by intermediate activations and attention maps, which dominate memory consumption in large backbones.
 For instance, TaP on BAM requires 5320~MB, whereas DCAMA requires 9221~MB despite training a similar number of parameters (2.29M vs.\ 3.08M).
 This discrepancy arises from DCAMA producing larger attention maps rather than inefficiency in TaP itself.
 Crucially, across all models, TaP remains substantially lighter than full fine-tuning, while achieving stronger performance than decoder-only updates.

-Decoder-only fine-tuning is consistently the most memory-efficient baseline, but its adaptation capacity and stability are limited.
+Decoder-only fine-tuning is consistently the most memory-efficient baseline, but its capacity for adaptation and stability are limited.
 TaP occupies a middle ground, introducing moderate overhead while enabling richer adaptation and improved segmentation quality.
-This trade-off can be tuned via the rank parameter~$r$ or by reducing the number of support images per class, as in our DMTNet experiments.
-In practice, TaP offers a flexible balance between computational efficiency and adaptation strength, making it suitable for both resource-constrained environments and scenarios where higher accuracy is prioritized.
+This trade-off can be tuned via the rank parameter $r$ or by reducing the number of support images per class, as in our DMTNet experiments.